twitter260/twitter260.github.io/index.md

 ![LCC_hubs](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/LCC_hubs.png)
 The ten largest hubs are shown on the network.
-An interactive plot with hub scores and account centrality can be found [here](gi).
+An interactive plot with hub scores and account centrality can is shown below.
+{% include gi.html %}

 ![saturday_sentiment_time](https://raw.githubusercontent.com/twitter260/twitter260.github.io/master/our_code/Images/saturday_sentiment_time.png)
 The average twitter sentiment throughout the day during the rally.
 The size of the points is proportional to the number of tweets in each 15 minute interval, and the color of each point indicates of whether the mean sentiment is positive or negative for that interval.